×

 When we asked people what advice they would give someone preparing to move to Uzbekistan, they said:

 "Before retiring in Uzbekistan, expats should be aware of the country's visa requirements.
 Expats should also research the cost of living in the country, as well as the availability of healthcare and other services.
 It is also important to familiarize oneself with the local culture and customs, as well as the language.
 Additionally, expats should be aware of the political situation in the country, and any potential safety concerns.
-Finally, expats should research the availability of banking and financial services, as well as the tax implications of living in Uzbekistan," commented one expat who made the move to Uzbekistan.
+Finally, expats should research the availability of banking and financial services, as well as the tax implications of living in Uzbekistan," explained one expat living in Uzbekistan.

 GeoBlueGeoBlue